airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.03.strict.md

     ld -o maximum    maximum.o

 Linking would be the same as normal. "stabs" is the debugging format used by GDB.
+The `plus(+)` means that it provides the GNU extension which is the location of the current working directory.
 Now, to run the program under the debugger, you would type in `gdb ./maximum`.
 Be sure that the source files are in the current directory.
 The output should look similar to this:

     GNU gdb (GDB) 10.1
     Copyright (C) 2020 Free Software Foundation, Inc.